 The same system of six perspectives can also be presented differently as six questions (What, Who, Why, Where, When, and How), a collection of Six Causes (e.g., Personal, Material, Efficient, Instrumental, Systemic, and Formal), or a description in terms of six sciences—Logical Science, Physical Science, Life Science, Mind Science, Social Science, and Philosophy.

 The soul lives eternally.
-This can be scary if you have been burdened by pain and suffering in this life.
 What are we going to do for eternity?
 If truth is fixed, static, or eternal, then life would be infinitely boring and painful.
 But it is not.
 That’s because there are infinite ways to know the Absolute Truth.
 The Absolute Truth interacts with the different parts because each part brings a new perspective.
 That is a way for the Absolute Truth to discover something new.
 By looking at things from a new perspective, He sees things that always existed but were never highlighted.
 Eternal life is thus not scary because there is a continuous novelty.
 And temporary life need not mean something false—it can also mean the same eternal Absolute Truth.